iberkower/Tamid_Blog/README.md

 3. **Deployment**
    - Challenge: Deploying both frontend and backend in sync
-   - Solution: Implemented Docker
+   - Solution: Implemented direct deployment on Render.com with automatic build and deploy
-   - Learning: Better understanding of using Docker to deploy frontend and backend in sync on Render
+   - Learning: Better understanding of cloud platform deployment and environment configuration

 ### Future Improvements